 Withdean Park offers you exquisite views of the South Downs.
 It is a large open, informal space popular with pet walkers and people interested in horticulture.
 There is an extended woodland walk, and the park has a beautiful lily pond garden.
 It also has the world’s largest collection of lilacs and has inspired The Lilac Lark, the park’s annual fair.

-The Level is one of Brighton’s largest parks and boasts of a variety of purposes; from the Level Café, to a hiring venue for small community engagements, to an international standard skatepark, sensory play garden area, table- tennis arena which also has spaces for chess- boards, picnic spot, book club, Tai- Chi classes, fit- mums fitness sessions, and a beautiful bee bed and butterfly garden.
+The Level is one of Brighton’s largest parks and boasts of a variety of purposes; from the kiosk (Pelicano on the South East Corner), to a hiring venue for small community engagements, to an international standard skatepark, sensory play garden area, table- tennis arena which also has spaces for chess- boards, picnic spot, book club, Tai- Chi classes, fit- mums fitness sessions, and a beautiful bee bed and butterfly garden.
 The Level also has a massive collection of elm trees that support the colony of White-letter Hairstreak butterflies and is thus of national importance.
 The north lawns of the park also portray local artists’ works, which are also disabled- friendly and there is also a polished steel archway around the southern entrance that displays images of the history of the park, and the wildlife found here.

 Dyke Road Park is a well-maintained urban park with a network of ornamental pathways and a café with beautiful sea views.
 It is popular with all age groups.
-There is a beautiful rose garden in the centre, and the Booth Museum is right opposite the park.
+There is a beautiful Perennial Garden surrounded by Yew hedging in the centre, and the Booth Museum is right opposite the park.
 The museum is all about birds, butterflies, fossils, natural history.

 Brighton and Hove’s largest local nature reserve, with spectacular walks and views and a golf course and a ski slope that takes you to the Hollingbury fort for stunning views of the city, this is Wild Park for you.
 It is also a popular sheep grazing site.